mui/mui-x/docs/data/tree-view/tree-item-customization/tree-item-customization.md

 ## Hooks

-### `useTreeItem2`
+### useTreeItem2

-The `useTreeItem2` allows you to manage and customize individual tree items.
-You can use it to get the properties needed for all the slots, the status of the item or to tap into the interactive API of the Tree View.
+The `useTreeItem2` hook lets you manage and customize individual Tree Items.
+You can use it to get the properties needed for all slots, the status of any given Item, or to tap into the interactive API of the Tree View.

-#### Slots properties
+#### Slot properties

-The `useTreeItem2` hook offers granular control over the item's layout by providing resolvers to get the appropriate props for each slot.
-This allows you to build an entirely custom layout for the tree items.
+The `useTreeItem2` hook gives you granular control over an Item's layout by providing resolvers to get the appropriate props for each slot.
+This makes it possible to build a fully custom layout for your Tree Items.

-The demo below should you how to get the props needed for each slot, and how to pass them correctly.
+The demo below shows how to get the props needed for each slot, and how to pass them correctly.

 {{"demo": "useTreeItem2HookProperties.js"}}

-You can pass additional props to a slot or override existing ones by passing an object an argument to the slot's props resolver.
+You can pass additional props to a slot—or override existing slots—by passing an object argument to the slot's props resolver, as shown below:

 ```jsx
 <CustomTreeItemContent